It’s not hyperbole to say that finding the perfect coffee maker is key to the…

 You may run into a problem if you use pre-ground coffee.
 Some pre-ground coffee is finer than what this brewer needs.
 As a result, the brew basket could overflow.
 But, since we know that you grind your own coffee, this shouldn't be a problem.
 Right?
 Pre-ground coffee can be stale before you even get it home.

-The GRB Speed Brew model has a homier look.
-The stainless-steel water tank is enclosed in plastic housing.
+The GRB Speed Brew coffee maker has a homier look.
+The stainless steel water tank is enclosed in plastic housing.
 This also prevents any potential burns from touching the outside of the tank.

 The GRB Speed Brew comes with a glass carafe.
 The carafe has a unique spout to prevent drips and spills.
 Its spout is arc-shaped to wick the coffee back into the pot.
 The wide-mouth carafe is easy to clean.
 The switch to turn the burner on and off is located on the upper front of the machine.
 The water tank on/off switch is on the left side near the bottom.